 The best approach to deploying a VoIP infrastructure is perhaps a hybrid, with a combination of location-based and hosted applications.
 For companies that occasionally run audio and web conferencing, it would be more economical and efficient to subscribe to cloud-based conferencing services, while maintaining a location-based PBX.
 If the agility of deployment, pay-as-you-go, and the ability to stay focused on the core business is critical, hosted solutions would be the right choice.
 And in some situations, a traditional location-based solution would be a better option which provides higher service availability, flexible customization and better long term economics.

-On hold messaging can be used with any phone system solution, which always improves communication with your customers by keeping them informed of changes in your business such as new products/services, different hours, new technologies, etc. This especially is a critical component in the marketing arsenal of small and Fortune 500 companies alike.
+On hold messaging can be used with any phone system solution, which always improves communication with your customers by keeping them informed of changes in your business such as new products/services, different hours, new technologies, etc. Messages on hold can be a critical component in the marketing arsenal of small and Fortune 500 companies alike.